-To expose the students to a wide spectrum of architectural styles ranging from prehistoric to the pre-independence period in India.
+To expose the students to a wide spectrum of architectural styles ranging from pre-historic to modern times.

-To explain the students the evolution of architecture in relation to time with special emphasis on social, religious and environmental factors.

-To make the students understand the developments in the construction technology in different periods.
+To explain the students the evolution of architecture in relation to time with special emphasis on social, religious and environmental factors and to make the students understand the developments in the construction technology in different periods.

-- 1) Acquire knowledge to identify the common characteristics among the monuments of a particular style. - 2) Acquire graphic skills to present a building, analyze its elements and explain the composition. - 3) Acquire knowledge of good practices of architecture in the past.
+1) Acquire knowledge to identify the common characteristics among the monuments of a particular style.

+2) Acquire graphic skills to present a building, analyze its elements and explain the composition.

+3) Acquire knowledge of good practices of architecture in the past.